 Venus and Jupiter – the sky’s 2 brightest planets – are shining together in the west after sunset.
-They’ll be closest on June 8 and 9.
+They were closest on June 8 and 9.
 But June overall offers your best opportunity to see them together.
 This video shows you where to look, when to look, and what you’ll see as these 2 bright planets undergo their spectacular conjunction.
 EarthSky’s Deborah Byrd is host.
 Submit your Venus-Jupiter photo to EarthSky’s community page!
 Watch the video in the player above, or on YouTube.

 See the Venus-Jupiter conjunction